THOMASELOVE/432-classes-2026/class01/README.md

 ## Announcements

 1. You can do this.
-It's a lot of work, but it's worth it.
+It's a lot of work, but we are here to help you.

 ## On Getting Help